dqops/dqo/docs/checks/column/pii/contains-usa-phone-percent.md

 # contains usa phone percent data quality checks

-Column check that calculates the percentage of rows that contains USA phone number values in a monitored column.
+This check detects USA phone numbers inside text columns.
+It measures the percentage of columns containing a phone number and raises a data quality issue when too many rows contain phone numbers.

 ___